Conditions and diseases

 Acute sinusitis

-Your physician can make the diagnosis based on your symptoms and on a clinical exam of the nose using an endoscopy.
+Your physician can make the diagnosis based on your symptoms and clinical examination in the nose with a nasal endoscopy.
 Medical imaging is not indicated for an acute infection, unless complications arise.
 In rare cases, the infection can spread to the nearby eye socket or to the brain.

 Chronic sinusitis

-The physician makes the diagnosis based on patient history (your medical history, current health, etc.), a clinical exam with the nasal endoscopy and a CT scan of the sinuses.
+The physician makes the diagnosis based on medical history (your medical history, current health...), clinical examination with a nasal endoscopy and a CT scan of the sinuses.
 In healthy sinuses, there is air (which appears black on the scan) in the sinuses.
 If the sinuses are infected, this area appears gray on the scan.

 Treatment